visionect/assignments/backend/01-image-gallery/README.md

 ### Submission

-The project should be submitted in a form of a git repository or a compressed archive.
+The final solution should be submitted in a form of a git repository or a compressed archive to your recruiter.